yixin0829/Cayman/index.md

 You can contact me here.

 ## Projects
-A library of projects I have completed over the years can be found here [Link to project library](./project-library.html).
+A library of projects I have completed over the years can be found in my Project Library [here](./project-library.html).